andrew-henry/height-and-weight-classification/README.md

 ## Project from the springboard data science course

-### Goal of this project is to build a model to correctly classify gender by height and weight
+### Goal of this project is to build a model to correctly classify gender by height and weight.
+Walkthrough for the project and question solutions with code were provided by CS109 as this was taken from their Lab 5.
+The original lab and solutions can be found on the cs109/2015lab5 github repository.

 #### Methods used include